pr-starfighter/starfighter/README.txt

 * The graphics, sounds, and music are all completely different.
-This is because most of the original media was not properly licensed, and therefore needed to be replaced to make the game 100% libre and legal.
-  Most of this work was done by the previous project at SourceForge;
-  this project completed that work by adding music and replacing one non-libre graphic that got into version 1.2 by mistake.
+This is because most of the original media was not properly licensed, and therefore needed to be replaced to make the game 100% libre.
+Most of this work was done by the previous project at SourceForge; the current project completed that work by adding music and replacing one non-libre graphic that got into version 1.2 by mistake.

 * There are several gameplay changes.
 These changes were mostly done to balance the game better.
-However, if you want the original experience, "original" difficulty approximates it as closely as possible (short of implementing bugs on purpose).
+However, if you want the original experience, "Classic" difficulty approximates it as closely as possible.

 * Typing "humansdoitbetter" in the title screen no longer enables cheats.
 This is actually because the switch to SDL2 broke the original